pea-nut-z/PeaType/README.md

 _Button shortcuts_: New Quote (control + n) and Redo (control + r)

-This site is responsive and tested in Jest with 100% coverage.
+### Technologies used

+- Javascript
+- React
+- Google API
+- Jest

+### Test

 <img src="public/test-coverage.jpg" width="50%" height="50%" alt="Test coverage table">

 ### Calculations

-wpm: total number of characters (including spaces) of words you got right divided by five then divided by the time starting from first character typed
+wpm (words per minute): total number of characters (including spaces) of words you got right divided by five then divided by the time starting from first character typed

-acc: total number of characters (including spaces) of words you got right divided by all character in the list of words
+acc (accuracy percentage): total number of characters (including spaces) of words you got right divided by all character in the list of words